2. Variations on the following:

 A "I really like X, would you consider making this in the future?" email is fine.
 An "OMG, why don't you make more pens?
 Why can't you reach into your secret pouch and pull out more of what I want?
 What's TAKING YOU SO LOOOOOOOOONG!?!?!??!?!" email makes me sigh and shake my head.

-Why should I buy pen with a disposable nib?
+Why should I buy a fountain pen designed around a disposable nib?

-If you want a fountain pen that gives you high performance writing capabilities, and you don't want to be anchored to an inkwell, or spend huge amounts of money, this is your best compromise.
+If you want a fountain pen that gives you high performance writing capability, and you don't want to be anchored to an inkwell, or spend huge amounts of money, and you don't want to feel bad about accidentally breaking a vintage pen, this is your best compromise.

-As a fountain pen user interested in flexible writing, I have scoured the market for years to find that there is no single, perfect, stainless steel option.
-Here are the options I did find:
+As a fountain pen user interested in flexible writing, I scoured the market for years to find that there is no single, perfect, stainless steel option.
+As of this writing (2018) there are still no ideal options.
+Here are the [updated since 2014] options I did find:

 I love the company that makes these.
 Know who I'm talking about?
 What's the problem?
 Performance.
-Compared to what dip nibs or flexible gold nibs can do, the same flexion requires a lot of pressure, or extensive user modification, and then, though I've seen good results, that is a time consuming, and potentially frustrating process for someone primarily interested in writing and not tinkering/modifying/engineering.
+Compared to what dip nibs or flexible gold nibs can do, the same flexion requires a lot of pressure, or extensive user modification, but–though I've seen good results–it is a time consuming, and potentially frustrating process for someone primarily interested in writing and not tinkering/modifying/engineering.
 I've been there, done that, and threw in the towel.
 Personally, I'd much rather build something that I want rather than try to modify something else.

 Second most common option: